Tomás Mac Curtain: Tomás Óg Mac Curtain

-Mac Curtain's son, Tomás Óg (junior) (1915–1994), later became a leading republican and member of the IRA Executive, the main purpose of which was to elect the Chief of Staff of the IRA.
+Mac Curtain's son, Tomás Óg (junior) Mac Curtain (1915–1994), took the Anti-Treaty side in the Irish Civil War and later became a member of the IRA Executive, the main purpose of which was to elect the Chief of Staff of the IRA.
 In 1935, while armed, he was arrested by an unarmed Garda Síochána Patrick Malone, who received the Silver Scott Medal for bravery.
-In 1940, Tomás Óg was sentenced to death for shooting Garda Síochána Detective John Roche, who subsequently died.
-However, he was granted clemency and released after seven years.
+In 1940, Tomás Óg Mac Curtain was convicted of murder and sentenced to death by hanging for fatally shooting Garda Síochána Detective John Roche.
+However, Mac Curtain's sentence was commuted to life imprisonment and he was released after serving only seven years.
 He later served on the IRA Executive during the Border Campaign.